Tuesday, October 31, 2023

 This is just one of thousands of examples that show White people were, and still are the only beneficiaries of slavery,” as Dr. E. Faye Williams,Esq declared in the Philadelphia Tribune and multiple media outlets.

 I wish Vice President Harris had told Florida’s prejudiced, ignorant clans that, before the unfortunate were kidnapped (even by their own people) and enslaved by the English, Portuguese, Dutch, French, Spanish and the English colony of Rhode Island, each of which brutally stripped Africans of their identities – names, languages, rituals, and humanity - “The peoples of West Africa had rich and diverse histories and cultures centuries before Europeans arrived.
 Africans had kingdoms and city-states, each with its own language and culture.
 The empire of Songhai and the kingdoms of Mali, Benin, and Kongo [now the Republic of the Congo; the Kingdom of Kongo existed from the 14th to the early 19th century] were large and powerful with monarchs heading complex political structures governing hundreds of thousands of people.
 In other areas, political systems were smaller, relying on agreement between people at the village level.
 Art, learning and technology flourished, and Africans were especially skilled with medicine, mathematics, and astronomy.
 In addition to domestic goods, they made fine luxury items in bronze, ivory, gold, and terracotta for both local use and trade.”[ii]
-That statement on the Jim Crow Museum’s website parallels National Geographic’s, October 1996 issue, along with stunning photographs, that reported Goldworking was already a well-honed art when Portuguese first anchored off Ghana’s coast in the late 1400s.
-So did Smithsonianmagazine.com’s banner, “West African Gold: Out of the Ordinary.”
-Even the former president, Ronald Reagan, glowingly acknowledged Africa’s nation, Mali, as being supreme in knowledge and skills in this YouTube clip: President Reagan's State Dinner Toasts for President Moussa Traore of Mali on October 6, 1988.[iii]
+That statement on the Jim Crow Museum’s website parallels National Geographic’s, October 1996 issue, along with stunning photographs, that reported Goldworking was already a well-honed art when Portuguese first anchored off Ghana’s coast in the late 1400s.”
+Smithsonianmagazine.com’s concurred with the headline, “West African Gold: Out of the Ordinary.”
+Even the former president, Ronald Reagan, glowingly acknowledged Africa’s nation, Mali, as being supreme in knowledge and skills in this YouTube clip: President Reagan's State Dinner Toasts for President Moussa Traore of Mali on October 6, 1988.[iii] ((The Kongo was brutally ravished, including mutilations, by Belgium's King Leopold II (the personification of evil), and was catastrophic for the Kongolese population.
+See book and article: Red Rubber: King Leopold II's Regime; the Belgian Slave Trade in the Congo over Twenty Years, 1890-1910 and Leopold II: Belgium 'wakes up' to its bloody colonial past.))

-In responding to the Ancestors’ call for us to speak up, professional basketball player, Kyrie Irving stepped up on instagram and shouted: "They Stole Scientists, Doctors, Architects, Teachers...
-And Made Them Slaves!", in opposing the slavery “benefit” claim.
+In opposing the slavery “benefit” claim and responding to the Ancestors’ call for us to speak up, professional basketball player, Kyrie Irving stepped up on instagram and shouted: "They Stole Scientists, Doctors, Architects, Teachers...
+And Made Them Slaves!".
 Irving’s “Doctors” reference reveals, again, Onesimus and the thousands of African women and men who knew how to administer various medicinal herbs to heal illnesses and wounds.
 That knowledge and skill was passed on to the impressively brave and undefeated Harriet Tubman who understood the botanical world and used herbal medicines from forests to keep healthy the hundreds of African hostages she helped escape enslavement, and, as a spy during the Civil War, to treat soldiers’ wounds.
 Ancestral African herbal knowledge and skills were later passed on to African American geniuses like George Washington Carver, a pioneer in botany.

 Defending their new African American history standards, two members of Florida’s workgroup “cited 16 individuals” who, they say, developed valuable skills while in bondage.
 To the contrary, “Several of the individuals cited weren’t ever enslaved, and there’s little evidence that those who were [enslaved] learned any relevant skills for their ‘personal benefit’,” Jamelle Bouie penned in her New York Times article, Ron DeSantis and the State Where History Goes to Die.